hydra13/PomodoroApp/README.md

 # PomodoroApp
-This is simple application about Pomodoro metod from Time Managment
+This is a simple application for using the Pomodoro metod from Time Managment